AliceO2Group/QualityControl/doc/PostProcessing.md

 * `referencePath` (optional): specifies the path for the reference objects, if not set the `inputPath` is used
 * `outputPath`: path in the QCDB where the output objects are stored
 * `drawRatioOnly`: boolean parameter specifying wether to only draw the ratio plots, or the current/reference comparisons as well
+* `legendHeight`: space reserved for the legend above the histograms, in fractions of the pad height; if the height is set to zero, the legend is not shown
 * `drawOption1D`: the ROOT draw option to be used for the 1-D histograms
 * `drawOption2D`: the ROOT draw option to be used for the 2-D histograms